Inference From Visible Information And Background Knowledge: Positive Query Implication

-We prove the above theorem first for constraints consisting only of TGDs without constants; then we will show how to generalize the proof in the additional presence of EGDs without constants.
-First of all, recall that, by introducing additional invisible relations, we can assume, without loss of generality, that all TGDs have exactly one atom in the right-hand side. \looseness=-1
+First, we prove the theorem for background theories consisting only of TGDs without constants.
+Then we will show how to generalize the proof in the additional presence of EGDs without constants.

-Next, we introduce a variant of the chase procedure that returns a collection of instances (not necessarily finite).
-As for the classical chase, the procedure receives as input a relational schema $\bfS$, some constraints $\calC$, and an initial instance $\fullinst_0$ for the schema $\bfS$, which does not need to satisfy the constraints in $\calC$.
-The procedure chases the constraints starting from the instance $\fullinst_0$, guaranteeing at the same time that the visible relations of the constructed instances agree with $\fullinst_0$.
-This variant of the chase will be used to prove Theorem \ref{thm:psbexistcollapselin}, as well as other results related to the $\exists\NSB$ problem.